Skip to content

-My friend told me last month that she was planning a vacation to Italy.
+My friend told me she was planning a vacation to Italy last month.
 I praised her for making the best decision of her life.
 But when we talked about cities to visit, she answered, “Roma, Venice, Florence, maybe Milan.”
 And yes, that’s it.

-I told her she had forgotten to mention one of Italy’s most gorgeous cities, and it’s Genoa.
+I told her she had forgotten to mention Genoa, one of Italy’s most gorgeous cities.

 We debated for a while.
-After much research into Genoa, I persuaded her to include this city in her itinerary in the end.
+After much research into Genoa, I persuaded her to include this city in her itinerary.

-After a few days, I received the following message: “Thank you soooo much for recommending Genoa to me.
+After a few days, I received the following message: “Thank you so much for recommending Genoa.
 Super!”

 It was my friend, and I was overjoyed.

-And, because I want you to have the same experience, I’ll show you what I found out during my research and why Genoa is worth a visit.
-This post will provide you with exciting and heart-racing activities as well as lovely things to do in Genoa, Italy.
+Because I want you to have the same experience, I’ll share what I learned during my research and why Genoa is worth visiting.
+This post will provide exciting and heart-racing activities and lovely things to do in Genoa, Italy.

-I will answer all of your questions to head to the city without gathering your guts that could be disappointing.
+I will answer all your questions about heading to the city without gathering your guts, which could be disappointing.
 And, of course, it doesn’t.

 Here we go.